A Kit List for the Everest Base Camp Trek

 Try and keep your equipment lightweight whenever possible.
 This is our suggested list:

 - Sleeping bag - you need a good quality 4-season sleeping bag and liner.
-Mountain Kingdoms provides these for you together with a sheet and pillow cover
+Mountain Kingdoms provides these for you free of charge, together with a sheet and pillow cover

-- Trekking poles - We recommend that you take walking poles to help negotiate hills and difficult conditions should they occur but, if you're not a regular user of trekking poles, try them out beforehand
+- Trekking poles - useful on steep ascents, descents and on rough ground, but, if you're not a regular user of trekking poles, try them out beforehand

 - Small lockable suitcase or bag - to leave your spare clothes in at your hotel in Kathmandu whilst you're on trek

-- Assorted stuff bags - Preferably waterproof, to keep your clothes and kit dry on trek.
+- Assorted waterproof stuff bags - to keep your clothes and kit dry on trek.
 Plastic bags are a cheaper option

 - Penknife - Swiss army type with tweezers and bottle opener is useful.
 Pack in hold baggage